nephelaiio/node-worker-deploy/README.md

 Here's a list of planned tasks for the project:

-- Add support for running as a Github Action
+- Add support for deploying and linking KV stores
-- Add support for email routing
+- Add support for deploying and linking R2 buckets
 - Add support for deploying and linking Durable Objects
 - Add support for deploying, linking and initializing D1 DBs
+- Add support for running as a Github Action

 Before submitting a pull request, please ensure that your code follows our code style guidelines and that all tests pass.
 You can run tests with the command